Sapsuk River Camp - Alaska Peninsula

 “This is one of the nicest camps I’ve seen.” – Guy Schoenborn

-The riverside camp has insulated, heated, solid platform WeatherPort tent-style structures with comfortable beds with linens, down comforters, blankets, and pillows.
+The riverside camp has insulated, heated, solid platform WeatherPort tent-style structures with comfortable beds, linens, down comforters, blankets, and pillows.
 Two to three anglers per room.
 There is a separate storage tent for drying waders.
 There’s a bathhouse-style shower facility with on-demand hot and cold running water.
 Outhouses are just a few steps away.
 The well-maintained camp is comfortable, warm, and dry, hosting up to six anglers per week.

-2023 Rates:
+2026 Rates:

 7-nights and 6-days guided fishing

-3-anglers per boat and tent
+2-anglers per boat

 • 7-nights Camp Lodging